 Slmgr is short term for Windows Server Manager script.
 It is a command line licensing tool for Microsoft systems.
 Coupled with various extensions, the slmgr command is used to obtain relevant information regarding activation status, product’s registration information, expiry date etc. Following are some of the important command implementations of slmgr

 - Using ‘-ipk’ : ipk is used for installing product key on the windows server registry.
 It validates the activation at local as well as administrative windows server.

-- Using ‘-dli’ and ‘dlv’ : License information of current system, along with the license key can be obtained using dli key.
+- Using ‘-do’ and ‘dlv’ : License information of the current system, along with the license key can be obtained using dli key.
 For more information, dlv can be used.

 - Using ‘-xpr’ : expiration date of the installed system license can be obtained using this command.
 It also displays validity period of the license key.